 Gathering and using threat intelligence is a core capability in cyber security that most organizations are still learning.
 As these capabilities mature in organizations, having access to broader data sets becomes more critical.
 This is where Falcon MalQuery (CrowdStrike’s Malware Search Engine) comes into play.

 Falcon MalQuery is a search engine for malware that allows you to search and attribute samples from your investigations.
 Having access to such a vast collection of samples is critical to making better determinations regarding the source, code reuse, and familial attributes of the malware you are researching.
-Access to a vast data set will also aid in the hunting, prevention, and YARA rule creation & monitoring process.
+Access to a vast data set will also aid in the threat hunting, prevention, and YARA rule creation & monitoring process.

 - Over 1 Billion Samples going back 5 years